 8.1.5.
 Central Reading

 This function can be used to read a specific target code when multiple codes are close to each other.
-Only the code in the central part of the image will be read.
+Only the code in the central part of the image will be read (see the next illustration).

 Central Reading Commands